proustibat/Node.js-Learnyounode-exercises/README.md

 Exercises with interactive lessons on http://nodeschool.io/#learn-you-node to learn Node.js.

-Specific modules are needed for some exercices:
+Specific modules are needed for some exercises:
 -----------------------------------------------

 - Exercise 8: <br/>use *npm install bl* for Buffer List<br/>use *npm install concat-stream* for Concat-Stream